CESNET/metacentrum-user-docs/docs/software/sw-list/alphafold.md

 # AlphaFold

-[AlphaFold](https://www.deepmind.com/research/highlighted-research/alphafold) is a software aiming to be able to predict 3D models of protein structures.
+[AlphaFold](https://www.deepmind.com/research/highlighted-research/alphafold) is a cutting-edge software tool designed to predict the three-dimensional (3D) structures of proteins.
+Developed by DeepMind, AlphaFold has revolutionized the field of structural biology by providing accurate predictions of 3D models of protein structures, which is crucial for understanding their functions and interactions.

-## OnDemand
+## Running Alphafold in OnDemand

-AlphaFold can be run in a browser as [OnDemand service](https://ondemand.metacentrum.cz).
-This is the most straighforward and simplest way.
+For users who want to run AlphaFold without requiring extensive computational resources or expertise, the OnDemand service provides a convenient and user-friendly solution.
+This web-based interface allows users to submit AlphaFold jobs directly from their browser, leveraging the MetaCentrum infrastructure.

+To use AlphaFold OnDemand, follow these steps:

+* Access the [OnDemand portal](https://ondemand.metacentrum.cz) and navigate to the `Job Composer`.
+* Select the `Alphafold Metacentrum job` template to configure your job.

-## Kubernetes
+## Running Alphafold in Kubernetes

-Another option is to use [Kubernetes service](https://docs.cerit.io/), which offers [Foldify as a web application](https://docs.cerit.io/en/web-apps/foldify).
-Foldify is a web application based on Alphafold, with available tools - AlphaFold2, ColabFold, OmegaFold and ESMFold.
+AlphaFold can be run on a [Kubernetes](https://docs.cerit.io) platform for users requiring additional flexibility.
+This approach offers access to [Foldify](https://docs.cerit.io/en/web-apps/foldify), a web-based graphical environment built around AlphaFold.
+Foldify provides a suite of tools, including:

+ * AlphaFold2
+ * ColabFold
+ * OmegaFold
+ * ESMFold

-## Remote desktop
+## Running Alphafold as Singularity image in Remote desktop

 Using [Remote desktop](../../../software/graphical-access), AlphaFold can be also run from a [Singularity](../../../software/containers) image.